We reimagine learning and teaching as inclusive, experiential, publicly engaged, creative, integrative, holistic, and empowering.

 Office of Undergraduate Research

-The Honors College is expanding its living-learning programs to provide more opportunities that foster learning inside and outside of the classroom.
+The University of Maryland's special undergraduate programs, including its signature living-learning programs, have been enhanced to provide more opportunities that foster learning inside and outside of the classroom.

 Goal 1